Agoric/harden/README.md

 As a side-effect, it breaks `Map` for everyone in that Realm (which generally means everyone in the same process).
 This is pretty drastic, but you can imagine a situation where the target object was the only user of some shared utility, and the attacker could selectively modify the utility to affect some users without affecting others.
 For example, `Map.prototype.set` might look at the name and only ignore updates for specific ones.

+For more information on prototype poisoning/pollution, see [this talk and paper](https://github.com/HoLyVieR/prototype-pollution-nsec18).

 ## The Solution: Recursive freezing with `harden()`

 `harden()` is a function which performs recursive freezing of an API surface, preventing all of the attacks described above: